QUOTES-Olympics-Reaction to reports Tokyo 2020 chief Mori to resign | Law-Order

 QUOTES-Olympics-Reaction to reports Tokyo 2020 chief Mori to resign

-Yoshiro Mori, the head of the Tokyo 2020 organizing committee, is set to step down, media reported on Thursday, after setting off a social media firestorm with sexist comments about how women talk too much.
+Yoshiro Mori, the head of the Tokyo 2020 organizing committee, is set to step down, sources said on Thursday, after setting off a social media firestorm with sexist comments about how women talk too much.

 The following are reactions from Japan and the world of sports.
 MIZUHO FUKUSHIMA, HEAD OF OPPOSITION SOCIAL DEMOCRATIC PARTY (Twitter)